How we comply with The Code

 There is a clear organisational structure and decision making powers set out in the ICAS Rules, General Regulations and Scheme of Delegation.
 Appropriate processes are in place to review the performance of the Council, the Oversight Board and the four Operational Boards which oversee the work of the ICAS divisions and the Executive Team.
 A self-evaluation performance review is undertaken annually the results of which are discussed at Council.

-Council is chaired by the President (Ken McHattie).
+Council is chaired by the President.
 The President, Deputy President and Vice President make up the Office Bearer team and they are elected by the ICAS membership.

 The Council Code of Conduct sets out guiding principles for Council Members on managing conflicts of interest, representing ICAS and relationships with Members and ICAS staff, and a Register of Interests is maintained.
 At each Council meeting actual or potential conflicts of interest are reviewed through declarations of interest.